 Oracle JDK vs OpenJDK vs Azul vs Amazon

 - Azul Zulu: This is a distribution of OpenJDK provided by Azul Systems.
 It fully complies with the Java SE standard and offers various configurations for user needs.
-Azul provides updates, including security patches, for a longer period than Oracle’s free updates.
+Azul provides updates, including security patches, for longer than Oracle’s free updates.

 - Amazon Corretto: This is Amazon’s distribution of OpenJDK.
 It is free and has long-term Amazon support, including performance enhancements and security fixes.
 Amazon Corretto is designed to provide consistent performance and is used extensively within Amazon’s services.